ParsMaioris/BarterPoint/README.md

 ## Purpose and Context

 BarterPoint is actively under development and primarily serves as a portfolio piece.
-The main goal is to showcase my skills in full-stack development for job interviews, as employers often request GitHub repositories.
+The main goal is to showcase skills in full-stack development for job interviews, as employers often request GitHub repositories.
 There are no immediate plans to take this project beyond its current state.
 The ongoing updates are focused on refining and demonstrating capabilities rather than learning new technologies.

 ## Features